opencog/sensory/opencog/atoms/irc/README.md

 The sub-actions are modal: they do not become possible or available, until certain earlier actions have been performed.
 The menu of possible actions also changes modally: some actions might disappear over time.

+### Actions
+What kind of actions are possible?

+* Menu selection: This is like a file system directory listing; a discrete list of options are presented.
+The result of selecting from that list returns an open connection/file-handle, which can be read, and maybe can be written to.

+Constraints and equivalences are ad-hoc: sometimes menus change, sometimes they don't.
+Some things are still possible after taking an action; other things become impossible.
+This is not like a free group (where anything is possible at any time) nor is it like a group presentation (where what can currently be done is described by a set of equivalences, possibly commutative equivalences.)
+There are no a priori equivalences.

+* Continuous space: Movement in a space with arbitrarily small movement increments.
+The shape of the space is contrained by equivalences (e.g. group presentation equivalences that convert a free group into Eucliden space).
+This includes holonomic constraints: the joint-angle space of a robot arm.

+There is no "continuos movement" in IRC.
+So punt on that.

+### Perception of possibilities
+The menu of actions needs to be perceived: one must explicitly "look at" the menu of possible actions that lead to possible future worlds.
+To have a consistent paradigm of what we've done so far, the answer seems to
+be: open the object (like a directory listing) and read whats there, and pick one.